Dear Samantha,

 While it’s true no one wants to be around a person who endlessly bemoans past injustices, perhaps, as her life-long friend you can help her.
-She may be unaware that she is “stuck” playing that same old tape over and over.
+It appears you have been a good listener, but she may be unaware that she is “stuck” playing that same old tape over and over.

 Sometimes we think in order to be a good friend, we have to exhibit endless sympathy.
 However, being a good friend also means sometimes taking a risk and confronting the issues.
 Perhaps you can remind your friend of Philippians 4:8 which admonishes us “. . . if there be any praise, think on these things.”